sedovalx/openssl-scripts/README.md

 Each of the commands that generate either a CA certificate or an intermediate certificate create the next folder structure:

-- `bin` the folder where the scripts goes
+- `bin` the folder where the scripts go
 - `certs` contains PEM files with certificate data
 - `private` contains corresponding PEM files with key data
 - `csr` contains certificate requests PEM files